 Research continues around the application of yoga as a treatment strategy.
 A small randomized control trial investigated the impact of an 11- week yoga program for women who were diagnosed with bulimia nervosa or other not specified eating disorders.
 Interestingly, this small study found that the women experienced benefits from yoga for months after the original research.

 What are the benefits of yoga?

 There are numerous benefits of yoga, such as improvements in self-esteem, body image, and mood, and a decrease in anxiety.
 It is important to pause and recognize that you are enough.
 Yoga provides a way for individuals to deregulate a heightened nervous system, deep breathing to help calm spinning thinking, and to be more present.
 Yoga philosophies such as non-harming, non-judgment, compassion, contentment, and acceptance can help with thoughts, beliefs, and behaviors that lead to a destructive mindset.

-For additional questions about the use of yoga practice to supplement the treatment of eating disorders, please contact the staff at River Centre Clinic.
+For additional questions about the use of yoga practice to supplement the treatment of eating disorders, please contact the staff at Toledo Center.
 Our mission is to provide specialized and treatment for individuals suffering from eating disorders (anorexia nervosa, bulimia nervosa, binge-eating disorder, and other eating disorders).
 We follow a well-established therapy model for treating eating disorders that integrates individual, group, and family therapy.